 Cari is the daughter of retired officers in the Western Territory.
 A fetal Salvationist, she grew up in California and Oregon, donning both junior and senior soldier uniforms (but not at the same time).
 She was a timid corps cadet whose leader forced her to preach a sermon from the pulpit on Corps Cadet Sunday, effectively opening up her shy shell and leading her down a path of ministry.
 Cari set up the Corps Cadet program in the Dominican Republic, then oversaw it at a divisional level and the territorial level in the West before birthing BOLD and joining the NHQ CE Department as a full-time writer and editor of BOLD for Corps Cadets.

-Cari has six kids, three of whom are current corps cadets.
+Cari has six kids, all of whom are current corps cadets (yes, that's right--SIX teenagers!).
 Her husband, Matthew, comes from the ranks of the Nazarene Church, so he is (mostly) welcomed with open arms by her Army family.
 At least he knows what Wesleyan-Arminian means…and can even spell it.
-Along with their six kids, they are crazy enough to allow the animals to outnumber the people with a dog, a cat, a guinea pig, and six chickens as part of the household.
+Along with their six kids, they have a not-so-trained puppy (at least she's cute) and a cat who oversees the household.
 Cari works for the department from Denver, CO and is pretty sure she has the best job in the whole entire world.
 She is also a staunch supporter of the Oxford comma.